Netflix/falcor/model.md

 Each Sentinel affects the way in which the Model interprets its value differently.
 References were explained in the previous section.
 In the next two sections, Atoms and Errors will be explained.

-#### JSON Graph Atoms <a href="JSON-Graph-Atoms"></a>
+#### JSON Graph Atoms <a name="JSON-Graph-Atoms"></a>

-Cereal graph allows metadata to be attached to values to control how they are handled by the Model.
+JSON Graph allows metadata to be attached to values to control how they are handled by the Model.
 For example, metadata can be attached to values to control how long values stay in the Model cache and indicate whether one value is a more recent version of another value.
 For more information see Sentinel Metadata.

 One issue is that JavaScript value types do not preserve any metadata attached to them when they are serialized as JSON: